selfishprimate/gerillass-docs/content/docs/latest/counter.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-The examples shown so far were about how to use this function. **So where can you go from here?** Here is an example!
+The examples shown so far were about how to use this mixin. **So where can you go from here?** Here is an example!
 {{< highlight html >}}
 <div class="listicle-wrapper counter-start">
     <div class="item counter-item">The passage experienced a surge in popularity during the 1960s when Letraset used it on their dry-transfer sheets, and again during the 90s as desktop publishers bundled the text with their software.
 Today it's seen all around the web; on templates, websites, and stock designs.
 Use our generator to get your own, or read on for the authoritative history of lorem ipsum.</div>